-There are many meets where there are not an adequate number of officials.
-In the case where there are only four stroke and turn judges in addition to the starter and referee, two of them could be made a chief judge and two can be the stroke judges.
-However, when there is a real shortage of officials, it is imperative that radios be used to expedite the flow of the meet.
-The idea that a chief judge is only for championship meets is simply not true.
+- There are many meets where there are not an adequate number of officials.
+In the case where there are only four stroke and turn judges in addition to the starter and referee, two of them could be made a chief judge and two can be the stroke judges. - There is almost always a way to use chief judges to implement the paper work of critiquing strokes.
+However, when there is a real shortage of officials, it is imperative that the radios be used to expedite the flow of the meet. - The idea that a chief judge is only for championship meets is simply not true.
 An advantage of using this position whenever possible is that it becomes a teaching tool or mentoring opportunity for anyone that fills this position and can assist the other deck officials.